Welcome Military Affiliated Students

 For information on a student education plan, please email:

 VRC students who have been approved for Priority Registration must contact the VRC to be cleared.
-The time frame for summer and fall is the last two weeks in April, and for winter and spring it is the last two weeks in October.
+The time frame for Summer 2021 is May 3-7 and Fall 2021 is June 1-4, starting at 8am.
+For winter and spring, it is the last two weeks in October.

 Be Advised: Unit Caps Apply During Priority Registration